Platform Architecture

 - The agent retrieves the collected data from maps.
 This data includes process-specific and interpreter-specific meta-information, which helps the eBPF unwinder programs perform mixed-stack unwinding across different languages (e.g., Python calling into C libraries).

-- The agent pushes stack traces, metrics, and metadata to the zymtrace backend for analysis.
+- The agent pushes stack traces, metrics, and metadata to the zymtrace gateway service for routing to the appropriate backend services for analysis.

 The zymtrace backend is designed to store, process and visualize profiling data efficiently.
 Below is an overview of the key backend services and their roles: